hanhanhan-kim/hanhanhan-kim.github.io/_pages/home.md

 ---
+layout: archive
 permalink: /
 title: Welcome!
 author_profile: true
 ---
 Welcome to my personal website!

-In short, my website tends to do the following things:

-1. Showcase projects I've designed and created.
-2. Document my builds of other people's projects.
-3. Store 'how-to's and other references.
-4. Voice the occasional thought.
+Here, I showcase projects I've designed and created, in addition to documenting my builds of other people's projects.
+I also store 'how-to's and other references.
+I might voice the occasional thought as well (tbd).

 Hope you enjoy!